Understanding Startup Cap Table

 It is very important to understand the startup cap table structure since you will need to have it ready as soon as you open your company.
 Why?
 Well, if you want to grow your company, you will need investors to help with capital.
 For this, the investors would want to see your cap table before they invest in your company.
 They want to know who are the key people in the company and how the control structure is.
 All this is learned about from the cap table.

 If you are able to show the investor a clear startup cap table instantly when the deal is in process, it builds confidence and trust.
-If you do not have one, it would just prove that you are not prepared and it may jeopardise your deal.
+If you do not have one, it would just prove that you are not prepared and it may jeopardize your deal.
 You might lose the investment or have your company put at a very low value.
 It can cost you much more than you expect.

 The cap table acts as a financial projections sheet as well.
 It helps you determine what amount of funding you need and how much equity you can afford to give out for it without you losing too much of your ownership in the company.
 It helps you make all the important decisions of your company from granting options to taking outside funding.
 In short, it helps you get the right amount of funding and with the best deal possible.